Elliot-Chan-120/GEM/README.md

    Sequence:
     GTC

-Note: Top performing genes from every iteration are listed here, I'm skipping the other 49 as there was no improvement, this is also a test run I did in my own time.
+Note: Top performing genes from every iteration are listed here, I'm skipping the other 49 as there was no improvement

 Score: 91.5849506855011 | Length: 3 bp
 Benign % increase: 88.2948637008667